 For the mobile version, the instant play version of the game is optimized to suit mobile devices.
 You can access the game from Android and iOS compatible devices including iPhones, iPad, iPad mini, Samsung Galaxy S3, Samsung Galaxy S4, Samsung Galaxy S5, Samsung Galaxy S6 and Samsung Galaxy Tabs.

 Types of Live Roulette Games

-Live roulette, like any card game involves a table with a number of pockets, a spinning wheel and a ball.
+Live roulette, like any other, involves a table with a number of pockets, a spinning wheel, and a ball.
 The dealer will take the bet of gamblers and spin the wheel.
-Each player will then have to try guessing the number of pocket in which the ball will drop when the wheel stops spinning.
+Each player will then have to try guessing the number of the pocket in which the ball will drop when the wheel stops spinning.

 Live roulette is a game of luck.
 However, it is easier to win in the European roulette since it has less number of pockets.